 OUTSIDE: JUNKYARD DOG.
 INSIDE:RAW V-8 POWER AND TUBULAR TECHNOLOGY

 During World War II Balchowsky was a belly gunner in the turret of a B-24 Liberator.
-On a mission over Europe his bomber was .hit so hard by fighters and flack the crew had to abandon her.
-Making it as far back as France Balchowsky, wounded, was forced with the rest of the crew to bail out, France being friendly territory, thus avoiding possible capture by the enemy.
-Following a short recuperation period he was sent to the China-Burma-India theater, more specifically Burma, where he finished out the war
+On what turned out to be his last mission over Europe his bomber was hit so hard by fighters and flack the crew had little choice but to abandon her.
+The pilot milked the damaged plane as far back as possible and after crossing over into France, Balchowsky, who had been wounded, and the rest of the crew was forced to bail out, France at least, being friendly territory, eliminated somewhat the possible capture by the enemy.
+Following a short recuperation period, being an experienced belly gunner, he was sent to the China-Burma-India theater, more specifically Burma, where he finished out the war

-As discussed fairly well in The Code Maker, The Zen Maker How I Got There (Part 1) as well as Doing Hard Time In a Zen Monastery The Monastery and Beyond: My Arrival, while hanging out waiting to get back over the 'hump' I spent a lot of time on R&R in Calcutta.
-In the process bumped into any number of G.I.'s, Calcutta being a fairly safe haven for Burmese and China based troops seeking a change of pace.
+As discussed fairly well in a section called How I Got There (Part 1) as found in The Code Maker, The Zen Maker as well as a section titled The Monastery and Beyond: My Arrival as found in Doing Hard Time In a Zen Monastery, while hanging out waiting to get back over the 'hump' I spent a lot of time on R&R in Calcutta.
+In the process I bumped into any number of G.I.'s, Calcutta being a fairly safe haven for Burmese and China based troops seeking a change of pace.
 During one of those times, besides meeting Flying Tiger pilot Col. Robert L. Scott, the artist war correspondent for Life Magazine Peter Hurd, B-29 pilot John Noble Cumming, merchant marine come Beat poet Bob Kaufman, and others.
 I also met a 20 year old G.I. on R&R named Balchowsky that would eventually play a role in my life later on.
 In conversation Scott related that while with the Flying Tigers he had escorted both daylight and nighttime bombing runs over Hanoi as discussed and described in Fujiyama Foo-Foo.
-In turn, Balchowsky told the group, without ever mentioning even once having fighter escort, that he had participated in low-level B-24 bombing runs on Japanese ships in the Gulf of Tonkin right off the coast of Vietnam.
+When Balchowsky was sent to the China-Burma-India theater he was no behind the lines pencil pusher.
+He flew with a highly specialized super secret group.
+In turn, Balchowsky told us, nonchalantly and without ever mentioning even once having fighter escort, that he had participated in low-level B-24 bombing runs on Japanese ships in the Gulf of Tonkin right off the coast of Vietnam.
 In a chapter dedicated to Max Balchowsky, author Art Evans in the book so cited, offers the following:

 "Logistics and transport in the mountains and jungled area were a nightmare.
 The B-24 was not only a bomber but also an occasional transport.
 The B-24 supported theVinegar Joe Stillwell campaign in Burma.
 They dropped supplies to Merrill's Marauders and Orde Wingae's Chindits who were fighting in the jungle behind Japanese lines.
 They also flew dangerous radar-directed low-level night missions attacking shipping in the Gulf of Tonkin off the coast of Vietnam."